 A. Comply with Wisconsin's "Smart Growth" law for land use planning and resource management.
 This criterion is an option only for applications submitted before July 1, 2017.

 The Village of DeForest has adopted and approved a comprehensive plan that is in compliance with Wisconsin’s “Smart Growth” law for land use planning and resource management.
-Below is a link to the updated Comprehensive Plan.

 B. Describe organized bird monitoring or data obtained from researchers or volunteers in the local park system.
 (Exclusions: Programs that receive credit under 4C: Christmas Bird Count, Great Backyard Bird Count, Swift Night Out)